-Fall - Soccer, football
+Fall - Soccer, Football

 Winter - Basketball

-Spring - Tennis, baseball, lacrosse
+Spring - Tennis, Baseball, Lacrosse

 Women:

-Fall - Volleyball, tennis, soccer, field hockey Winter - Basketball, swimming and diving Spring - Softball, lacrosse All programs belong to the National Collegiate Athletic Association (NCAA) Division III.
-The football program is a member of the New Jersey Athletic Conference.
+Fall - Volleyball, Tennis, Soccer, Field Hockey Winter - Basketball, Swimming and Diving Spring - Softball, Lacrosse All programs belong to the National Collegiate Athletic Association (NCAA) Division III.
+The football program is a member of the Massachusetts State Collegiate Athletic Association (MASCAC).
 The 13 other intercollegiate athletic programs are members of the Little East Conference.
 In addition, all programs hold membership in the Eastern College Athletic Conference (ECAC).
 The university belongs to conferences and associations appropriate to the specific athletic program.
-Eligibility To Participate In Varsity Athletics Eligibility is determined in accordance with policies established by the NCAA, including requirements for satisfactory progress and good academic standing.
-Campus Ministry The spiritual needs of the students are served by a staff of three religious leaders of the Roman Catholic, Protestant and Jewish communities.
-They offer opportunities for worship celebrations, service projects, pastoral counseling, community outreach, and various programs of a religious, ethical and philosophical nature.
-Places for study, reflection, friendship, and relaxation are available at the Student Center and the Newman Center (across the street from Newbury Hall).
+Eligibility to Participate in Varsity Athletics Eligibility is determined in accordance with policies established by the NCAA, including requirements for satisfactory progress and good academic standing.
+Campus Ministry wcsu.edu/stuaffairs/ministries.asp The spiritual needs of the students are served by a staff of three religious leaders of the Roman Catholic, Protestant and Jewish communities.
+They offer opportunities for worship celebrations, service projects, pastoral counseling, community outreach and various programs of a religious, non-denominational, ethical and philosophical nature.
+Places for study, reflection, friendship and relaxation are available at the Student Center and the Newman Center (across the street from Newbury Hall).
 Campus ministers can be reached at: